-Kymera uses state of the art imaging/radiology equipment in order to detect a wide variety of conditions that range from cardiac disease to cancer.
+Kymera uses cutting edge imaging/radiology equipment in order to detect a wide variety of conditions that range from cardiac disease to cancer.
 This allows us to pinpoint the source of a condition and diagnose the severity and progression of a disease with greater accuracy.

 Best of all, there is no need for our patients to travel elsewhere for imaging and radiology services.
 This saves time but more importantly, reduces the stress associated with waiting.
 This, in turn better promotes healing, which is what we are all about.

 Some of the Imaging equipment currently in use at Kymera Imaging includes: